Everything PR News

 5. Internal Linking Architecture

-The discipline of building substantive internal linking infrastructure across content.
-AI engines retrieve content with substantial internal linking infrastructure substantially better than content operating in isolation.
-Modern programs build cluster architectures where pillar content (substantial reference pieces) connects to satellite content (specific applications, case studies, current event coverage) through substantial internal linking.
+Building internal linking infrastructure across content.
+AI engines retrieve content with internal linking infrastructure better than content operating in isolation.
+Modern programs build cluster architectures where pillar content (reference pieces) connects to satellite content (specific applications, case studies, current event coverage) through internal linking.

-EPR's pillar architecture operates substantial internal linking.
+EPR's pillar architecture operates internal linking.
 Every brand pillar links to specialization pillars, related case studies, and adjacent reference content.
-The architecture produces substantial AI engine retrieval benefit.
+The architecture produces AI engine retrieval benefit.

 6. Citation Share Measurement

-The discipline of measuring actual AI engine retrieval — not just inferring it from traditional SEO metrics.
+Measuring actual AI engine retrieval — not just inferring it from traditional SEO metrics.
 The 5W Citation Share Index measures how often brands appear in ChatGPT, Claude, Perplexity, Gemini, and Google AI Overviews answers to relevant buyer queries.
-Modern programs operate Citation Share measurement as substantive performance indicator.
+Modern programs operate Citation Share measurement as performance indicator.

 What Doesn't Work Anymore